linroger/Wealth-of-Nations/Financial Engineering/Fixed Income Derivatives/Introduction to the Mathematics of Fixed Income Pricing.md

 provided that this derivation exists!

-Therefore the YTM-EH asserts that the forward rate is an unbiased estimate of the spot rate  under the state variable probability measure   $\pmb{P}$  .
+Therefore the YTM-EH asserts that the forward rate is an unbiased estimate of the spot rate  under the state variable probability measure   $\textdollar{P}$  .
 See Choudhry (2004) chapter 2, equation  (2.18).
 For the relationship between the spot and forward rate we refer the reader to read  further in chapter 3 of Choudhry (2004).

 # 11 Review of Arbitrage Pricing Theory